Update: Breast cancer disparities in Black Americans

 - NCT03881085: Stress Reactivity Among African American Breast Cancer Survivors.
 This study is looking at how social stressors impact breast cancer progression among Black American breast cancer survivors.

-- NCT04854304: Abbreviate or FAST Breast MRI for Supplemental Breast Cancer Screening for Black Women at Average Risk and Dense Breasts.
-This study is looking at how well a FAST breast MRI can successfully detect breast cancer in Black women with dense breasts.
+- NCT04854304: Abbreviate or FAST Breast for Supplemental Breast Cancer Screening for Black Women at Average Risk and Dense Breasts.
+This study is looking at how effectively a FAST breast can successfully detect breast cancer in Black women with dense breasts.

 - NCT03640208: Educate, Assess Risk and Overcoming Barriers to Colorectal Screening Among African Americans.
 This research will study a community-based intervention to educate and overcome barriers to screening among African Americans who are 45 years or older with no personal or family history of colorectal cancer or inflammatory bowel disease.